oceanproteinportal/data-file-templates/tabular/README.md

 # Creating an Ocean Protein Portal Data Submission #

 Data files and metadata should be submitted to the [Biological and Chemical Oceanography Data Management Office (BCO-DMO)](https://www.bco-dmo.org/).
-Your data will be served from a Dataset Landing Page at BCO-DMO in addition to being injested into the Ocean Porotein Portal.
+Your data will be served from a Dataset Landing Page at BCO-DMO in addition to being imported into the Ocean Porotein Portal.

 ## Steps ##